-The author of this text is making supplemental resources available on his own web site.
-Additionally, the publisher of the earlier first edition commissioned additional resources from independent supplement authors, which may still be available through the publisher's web site and would largely still apply to this revised edition.
-The author's web site, http://gustavus.edu/+max/os-book/, contains at least the following materials:
+The author of this text is making supplemental resources available on his own website.
+Additionally, the publisher of the earlier first edition commissioned additional resources from independent supplement authors, which may still be available through the publisher's website and would largely still apply to this revised edition.
+The author's website, https://gustavus.edu/+max/os-book/, contains at least the following materials:

-- Full text of this revised edition - Source code in Java, C, or C++ for all programs that are shown in the text - Artwork files for all figures in the text - An errata list that will be updated on an ongoing basis xviii PREFACE
+- Full text of this revised edition - Source code in Java, C, or C++ for all programs that are shown in the text - Artwork files for all figures in the text - A link to the book's github site, which includes an issue tracker (errata list)